apache/hudi/rfc/rfc-51/rfc-51.md

 ## <a id='difference'>Differences between Secondary Index and HUDI Record Level Index</a>
 Before discussing secondary index, let's take a look at Record Level Index.
-Both of the index can filter useless data blocks, there are still many differences between them.
+Both indexes can filter useless data blocks, there are still many differences between them.

 At present, record level index in hudi